farhaanshareef/MetaMaskWalletAutomation/README.md

 Metamask is a browser extension or mobile app that acts as a cryptocurrency wallet, allowing users to manage and store their digital assets securely.
 It provides a convenient way to interact with decentralized applications (dApps) on blockchain networks, enabling transactions and access to various decentralized services.

+## Test cases

+1. Setup MetaMask
+2. Add a new network
+3. Change network
+4. Connect and Wrap tokens with Uniswap
+5. Connect and Swap tokens with Uniswap

 ## Demo Video

 https://github.com/farhaanshareef/MetaMaskWalletAutomation/assets/43530414/5613e406-a196-4287-b126-c1a1b4d7c5b6